Biden expected to campaign with Newsom next week, ahead of California recall election

 Harris will be the latest high profile national Democratic surrogate to team up with Newsom, after the governor was joined on Saturday in Culver City, California, by Sen. Elizabeth Warren of Massachusetts, a progressive leader who also unsuccessfully ran for the White House in 2020, and on Sunday in Santa Ana by Sen. Amy Klobuchar of Minnesota, another Democratic presidential contender last cycle.

+Former two-term San Diego Mayor Kevin Faulconer, one of the better known GOP replacement candidates on the ballot, charged in a statement to Fox News that Newsom is "hiding behind national political leaders."

-It’s not just on the campaign trail.
+It’s not just on the campaign trail where the governor's getting a lift from top surrogates.

 BERNIE SANDERS SLAMS CALIFORNIA RECALL IN AD BACKING GAVIN NEWSOM